sbhatoye/employment-application-review-system/README.md

 # Employment Application Review System

-*This is a team project I worked on in software engineering class - COSC 3506.*
+*This is a team project that I worked on in my software engineering class - COSC 3506.*

 ## Objective

-To create a system for a university which allows its department faculty members to collaborate and review applicants and select the best candidate for the job opening.
+To create a system for a university which allows its department faculty members to collaborate and review applicants in order to select the best candidate for the job opening.

 ## Authors